< Previous standard ^ Up a level ^ Next standard >

-ISO 27799:2008 Health informatics — Information security management in health using ISO/IEC 27002
+ISO 27799:2016 — Health informatics — Information security management in health using ISO/IEC 27002 (second edition)

 An extract from the introduction further explains the purpose:

-“This International Standard provides guidance to healthcare organizations and other custodians of personal health information on how best to protect the confidentiality, integrity and availability of such information by implementing ISO/IEC 27002.
+“This International Standard provides guidance to healthcare organisations and other custodians of personal health information on how best to protect the confidentiality, integrity and availability of such information by implementing ISO/IEC 27002.
 Specifically, this International Standard addresses the special information security management needs of the health sector and its unique operating environments.
 While the protection and security of personal information is important to all individuals, corporations, institutions and governments, there are special requirements in the health sector that need to be met to ensure the confidentiality, integrity, auditability and availability of personal health information.
 This type of information is regarded by many as being among the most confidential of all types of personal information.
 Protecting this confidentiality is essential if the privacy of subjects of care is to be maintained.
 The integrity of health information must be protected to ensure patient safety, and an important component of that protection is ensuring that the information’s entire life cycle be fully auditable.
 The availability of health information is also critical to effective healthcare delivery.
 Health informatics systems must meet unique demands to remain operational in the face of natural disasters, system failures and denial-of-service attacks.
 Protecting the confidentiality, integrity and availability of health information therefore requires health-sector-specific expertise ...
 It is not intended to supplant ISO/IEC 27002 or ISO/IEC 27001.
 Rather, it is a complement to these more generic standards ...
 Annex A describes the general threats to health information.
 Annex B briefly describes other standards that can be applied to specific aspects of health information security.
 Annex C discusses the advantages of support tools as an aid to implementation.”

-“In theory, ISO/IEC 27002 can be applied to whole organizations.
+“In theory, ISO/IEC 27002 can be applied to whole organisations.
 However, experience from implementations in the UK and elsewhere has shown that very large units struggle to complete the work involved and to deliver the necessary level of compliance in one attempt.
 Compliance scopes that cover no more than two to three sites or approximately 50 staff or approximately ten processes have been found to work very well.
 For this reason, primary care practices, clinics, home visit teams, hospital specialties and directorates, etc., all make effective scopes.
 An incremental and iterative process is thus typically followed to achieve total coverage and full benefit.
 The prospects for achieving such results ought not to be undermined by the selection of an overly broad compliance scope.
 However, where third-party providers of IT services are employed, “Management of IT Services Delivery” has been widely adopted as a scope for compliance, with considerable success.
-In health organizations, as elsewhere, activity in recent years has successfully moved information security from being a technical or “back-office” function to being a prominent corporate responsibility.
+In health organisations, as elsewhere, activity in recent years has successfully moved information security from being a technical or “back-office” function to being a prominent corporate responsibility.
 In healthcare, the extensive interdependency of functions makes scope definition a challenge.
 For this reason, it is all the more important to get it right.”

 As you can see, the style is quite verbose, at one point stating that implementing ISO/IEC 27002 is not simply a matter of following a checklist.
 How true!